ksivane/solana-hackathon/README.md

 Install program to devnet: `solana program deploy circular_economy/ce/dist/program/ce.so`

+# Build and install client app
 Install and run client React app: `cd react_app && npm install && npm run start`

+visit *localhost:3000* in your browser and use the following test credentials: adm_user/123456

 ## POC Concept
 NFTs (Non fungible tokens) are used as on-chain representation of real-world entities such as paintings or limited-edition sneakers.
 We take inspiration from Ethereum ERC721 NFT standard and use NFTs as on-chain representation of physical entities on the global supply chain.
 Example of such entities include Cpu chips, memory modules, LCD panels, Printed circuit boards (PCB) etc.